Global factory growth at two-year low - PMI

 August was the 33rd month the index has been above the 50 level that separates growth from contraction.
 But a sub-index measuring prices charged held below 50, registering 49.7, only slightly above July's 49.5.

-"The August PMI surveys suggest that conditions in the global manufacturing sector remain relatively lackluster, with growth staying stubbornly below its long-run trend," said David Hensley, a director at JPMorgan.
+"The August PMI surveys suggest that conditions in the global manufacturing sector remain relatively lacklustre, with growth staying stubbornly below its long-run trend," said David Hensley, a director at JPMorgan.

 The global PMI combines survey data from countries including the United States, Japan, Germany, France, Britain, China and Russia.